Inspirock/tileserver-gl/README.md

 Vector and raster maps with GL styles.
 Server side rendering by Mapbox GL Native.
 Map tile server for Mapbox GL JS, Android, iOS, Leaflet, OpenLayers, GIS via WMTS, etc.

 This fork adds features used by Inspirock.
+- ability to add markers to static maps

 ## Documentation